- Asthma is one of the major noncommunicable diseases. It is a chronic disease of the the air passages of the lungs which inflames and narrows them.

 Facts about asthma

 - WHO estimates that 235 million people currently suffer from asthma.
 Asthma is the most common noncommunicable disease among children.
+Most deaths occur in older adults.

 - Asthma is a public health problem not just for high-income countries; it occurs in all countries regardless of the level of development.
 Most asthma-related deaths occur in low- and lower-middle income countries.